2pisoftware/cmfive-boilerplate/test/Codeception/readme.txt

 Config is generally automated by cmfive-boilerplate\cmfiveTests.php

-codeception has a hierarcial configuration system.
+codeception has a hierarchical configuration system.

   suite.yml -> suite.dist.yml -> codeception.yml -> codeception.dist.yml
-dist configuration files are commitited  to git and contain generic common configuration. non dist configuration files are not commited to git and contain configuration specific to a developer's setup
+dist configuration files are committed  to git and contain generic common configuration. non dist configuration files are not committed to git and contain configuration specific to a developer's setup